devopsproduct/product/README.md

  $ fg
  $ <ctrl+c>
 ```

 Alternately you can run the server in another `shell` by opening another terminal window and using `vagrant ssh` to establish a second connection to the VM.

-This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created by John Rofrano.

 Run these tests using 'behave'
  ```